camunda/camunda-docs-manual/content/user-guide/dmn-engine/evaluate-decisions.md

 text="DmnDecisionResult" >}}.
 If the decision is implemented as [decision table] then the result is a list of the matching decision rule results.
 These results represent a mapping from an output name to an output value.

-Instead, if the decision is implemented as [decision literal expression] then the result is a list which contains only one entry.
+If the decision is instead implemented as [decision literal expression] then the result is a list which contains only one entry.
 This entry represents the expression value and is mapped by the variable name.

 <!--